If we don’t know how species are doing, what is thriving and what isn’t, we cannot hope to halt and reverse declines.

 Single species transects during flight period of the species of interest, adult timed counts, larval web counts and egg counts

-Moth sightings & counts should be sent to one of the two County Moth Recorders.
-(Macro to Chris & Micro to Neale).
+Moth sightings & counts should be sent to the County Moth Recorder.
+(Neale Mellersh).